DynaBots/site/_posts/2014-06-09-affinity_mapping_of_the_secondary_research_done_to_date.md

 * The intersection of social-sharing, storytelling platforms, reader-generated content, and gesture technology
 * Relationships between print media, digital media, and the changing focus of coverage
 * Consumers, news media, and content creation (from stakeholder map) For better access and retrieval of this valuable research artifact, we decided to digitize this big diagram using OmniGraffle.
-Below are the handwritten and digital versions of our affinity diagram.
+Below is the digital version of our affinity diagram.

+{% image default "Photos & Videos/6-05 Giant Affinity Diagram/Giant Affinity Diagram.jpg" href="https://drive.google.com/file/d/0B-YvMLVHMKS6QlRlODhIR1FZQ3c/edit?usp=sharing" %}

 ### Implications for Design